|Nutritional Guidelines (per serving)|

 This recipe for red beans and rice is a quick-and-easy version of the Cajun/Creole classic simmered on the stovetop.

-While andouille sausage is preferred, Polish sausage can be used instead (see the difference between these sausages below) and added to the beans to make a complete meal when served atop a mound of hot cooked rice.
+While andouille sausage is preferred, Polish sausage can be used instead and added to the beans to make a complete meal when served atop a mound of hot cooked rice.

 - 3 slices bacon

 - 1 small chopped bell pepper

 - 2 (15 ounces) cans drained red kidney beans